bartvantuijn/noton/docs/docker.md

 - `noton` (Application container)
 - `postgres` (PostgreSQL database)
+- `ollama` (Local AI model server)

 You can customize the database credentials or switch to MySQL by editing the `docker-compose.yaml`.

+## Local AI

+Noton integrates with [Ollama][ollama] to provide **private**, local AI features.
+All prompts and answers stay on your own server – no external API calls are made.

+Because AI models are resource-intensive, it’s important to choose a model that matches the resources of your host.
+If the model is too large, Ollama may hang or fail to respond.

+You can configure two timeouts for AI requests:
+- `OLLAMA_TIMEOUT`: How long Noton waits for a model response (default: 60s).
+- `OLLAMA_PULL_TIMEOUT`: How long Noton waits when pulling a model (default: 10m).

 ## Environment Variables